-1.4 As Ealing is a London borough it continues to work within the context of a regional spatial strategy (the "London Plan") prepared by the Mayor of London.
-The London Plan sets out a framework for how London will develop over the next 20-25 years and the sets out the Mayor of London's vision for 'Good Growth'.
+As Ealing is a London borough it continues to work within the context of a regional spatial strategy (the "London Plan") prepared by the Mayor of London.
+The London Plan sets out a framework for how London will develop over the next 20-25 years and sets out the Mayor of London's vision for 'Good Growth'.
 The London Plan is an integral part of the statutory development plan for the local planning authority and Ealing's Local Plan must be in "general conformity" with it.
-The London Plan is supported by a number of related strategies and Supplementary Planning Guidance (SPG) guidance on a variety of topics (e.g., viability).
+The London Plan is supported by a number of related strategies and Supplementary Planning Guidance (SPG) guidance on a variety of topics (example, viability).

-1.5 A new London Plan was published on March 2nd, 2021, and this replaced earlier iterations of the plan.
+A new London Plan was published on March 2 2021, and this replaced earlier iterations of the plan.
 This followed a consultation process lasting over three years, with officers from Ealing Council heavily involved at every stage.
-More information is available here: